 “His name’s Larry.”

 “The prom is in a few weeks.
-Why don’t you ask Larry anyway.
-It’s not like you have a date.”
+Why don’t you ask him to go with you?”

 “Maybe.
 Hey, can you turn left at the next intersection?”